treywehr1/stock-analysis/README.md

    - The larger your script of code gets, the riskier it might be to make large-scale changes to the syntax, as it could be hard to track where discrepencies lie.

-   - A former programmer could come back into the code and no longer understand the layout of the code.
+   - A former programmer could come back into the code and no longer understand the layout of the code he/she had previously worked on.

 ### Green Stocks Specific Advantages

    - After refactoring the code, the program now runs much faster.
-With the original code script, the time was over 20x slower than the refactored code.
+With the original code script, the time was significantly slower than the refactored code.
 This is shown by the attached images below.
 Setting the "tickerIndex = 0" and indexing the tickers instead of running a 'for' loop with an extra variable to run through the tickers eliminated the processing of another loop and, I believe helped with speed significantly.

    - Eliminating the ticker 'for' loop also simplified the readability of the code script, since there was only "i" to follow instead of "i" and "j".